Skip to main content

 • Offload to iGPU: Even weak integrated GPU beats CPU.
 Check `lspci` for GPU availability.

-Real measurements by hardware tier, April 2026.
-All running Ollama with default settings, no tuning:
+Real measurements by hardware tier, June 2026.
+All running Ollama with default settings, no tuning.
+All CPU-only or iGPU — no discrete GPU:

 What is Actually "Fast" for Local LLMs?